open-mmlab/mmrotate/projects/LSKNet/README.md

 Author: @Yuxuan Li.
 This project is an implementation of "Large Selective Kernel Network for Remote Sensing Object Detection" at: [https://arxiv.org/pdf/2303.09030.pdf](https://arxiv.org/pdf/2303.09030.pdf)

-LSKNet backbone code is placed under mmrotate/models/backbones/, and the train/test configure files are placed under configs/lsknet/

 ## Usage